obsidiansystems/seven-guis-vty/TemperatureConverter.md

 ![](images/counter/thisIsIt.png)

-Now, for our next step, we want to have a temperature converter!
-Given some input, we interpret it as degree celsius and then tell you how much it is in Fahrenheit.
-This is on its own not that complicated, but we want to have a two-way update cycle.
-We may enter some temperature in celsius, but we may also do it the other way round.
-You input some degree Fahrenheit, and then the application calculates how many degree celsius it is.
+Now, for our next challenge, we want to have a temperature converter!
+Given some input interpreted in degrees Celsius, it will produce an output in Fahrenheit.
+This on its own is not that complicated, but we want to have a two-way update cycle.
+That is, we may enter some temperature in Celsius, but we may also do it the other way round, inputting degrees Fahrenheit and having the application calculate that amount in Celsius degrees.

-The exemplar for this GUI assignment looks like this:
+The exemplar for this GUI challenge looks like this:

 ![Temperature Converter example](https://eugenkiss.github.io/7guis/static/tempconv.de9aff1f.png "Temperature Converter example")

-As we can see, our GUI consists have similar parts as before: we have a frame, multiple textfields and some labels.
-We will start from our previous program, to avoid retyping all this plumbing, and make small adaptions, until we reach the program we desire.
+As we can see, our GUI consists of similar parts as before: we have a frame, multiple textfields, and some labels.
+We will start from our previous program to avoid retyping all this plumbing, making small adaptations to it until we reach the program we desire.

 ## The temperature converter GUI